 The Internal Revenue Service (IRS) generally looks for more than a failure to file tax returns when building a criminal tax evasion case.
-In most cases, these allegations require the prosecution establish intentional steps taken to avoid one’s tax obligations.
-Some examples of actions the IRS pursue include:
+In most cases, these allegations require the prosecution to establish intentional steps taken to avoid one’s tax obligations.
+Understanding how the government evaluates intent is critical, particularly when assessing whether conduct crosses the line into criminal tax fraud.

 - Keeping two sets of books for accounting purposes